to each one's due at the borderline of work

 toward a theoretical framework for economic, social and cultural rights

-Art and entertainment are fast-growing sectors of the economy today, reflecting significant social change.
+Art and entertainment are fast-growing sectors of the economy today, reflecting significant societal change.
 The new conditions of the information and communication society have in essential ways contributed to a diversification of working life and the increased use of so-called atypical work formats.

 To continue to regard work that deviates from the old standard of permanent full-time employment as atypical, despite its magnitude, indicates that law has not kept up with the actual change in society.
 This can have severe legal repercussions for persons adversely affected.